Herdomain/risk-monitoring-ioc-detection/README.md

 ## 📄 Full Report

-See full detailed analysis and screenshots here:
+See the full detailed analysis and screenshots here:
 👉 :contentReference[oaicite:0]{index=0}